liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/13-macros.markdown

 theme templates from becoming cluttered and makes them easier to read.

 Note that **Velocity templates are supported, but deprecated as of Liferay Portal CE 7.0 and Liferay DXP**.
-It's recommended that you convert your Velocity theme templates to FreeMarker at your earliest convenience to avoid issues.
+We recommend that you convert your Velocity theme templates to FreeMarker at your earliest convenience to avoid future issues.
 This tutorial covers both FreeMarker and Velocity template macros to help with your conversion process.

 The syntax for a macro is straightforward.
 A macro directive is defined containing the template fragment.
 For example, below is the macro directive for